 6. 75 Mile Beach

-This spectacular stretch of sand that traces the eastern side of Fraser Island is officially a national highway and one of the few beaches in the world where light aircraft can actually land and take off.
+This spectacular stretch of sand that traces the eastern side of K’gari (Fraser Island) is officially a national highway and one of the few beaches in the world where light aircraft can actually land and take off.

 It is a hint of the size of the island – it is more than 120 km long – that has become an ecotourism destination.